I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 And that's why she's under assault now.

-Uh ethanol, I mean, it's uh it's just a subsidy.
+Ethanol, I mean, it's just a subsidy.

-I oppose all of these subsidies where the government's trying to set national policy in one industry or another, and I think conservatives have something to explain when they support it and so forth, I really, but it doesn't mean that Bachman is not pure enough to be a good conservative, which is what they're trying to say about her now.
+But it doesn't mean that Bachman is not pure enough to be a good conservative, which is what they're trying to say about her now.

 No, I'm just using today's attack on Bachman, and it is, it's in the Daily Caller.

-Just using today's attack on Bachman as an example of the way the game is played in Washington.
+Just using today's attack on Bachman as an example of the way the game is played in Washington, tear down conservatives, the kind of superficial approach to governing and philosophy that too many people have.

-These are the these are dangerous times for the country.
+These are dangerous times for the country.

-And I I think I've got the answer.
+And I think I've got the answer.

-We look at Obamaism, and we see a threat to the nation.
+You know, you and I, folks, let's be honest, we look at Obamaism and we see a threat to the nation.

 We see this indebtedness, the uncontrolled spending.